sparksp/lt-osp/content/skill/journeyman-x.md

 replacement: true
 ladder: "master"
 ---
-This skill replaces the [Apprentice \<X> OS][apprentice-x] (where \<X> is the same).
+This skill replaces [Apprentice \<X>][apprentice-x] (where \<X> is the same).
 This skill allows the character to gain extra income and represents the character’s profession, \<X>.
-The player can collect an extra 3 Stell from Game Control once per Gathering.
+The player can collect an extra 2 Gold from Game Control once per Gathering.
+This skill not count towards your 4 skills permitted per year.

 [apprentice-x]: {{< ref "apprentice-x" >}}